 SECTION 8.1 Books of Account.
-Proper books of account for the Trust shall be kept and shall be audited annually by an independent certified public accounting firm selected by the Sponsor in its sole disc retion, and there shall be entered there erein all transactions, matters and things relating to the Trust's business as a rerequired by the applicable law and regulations and as are u sually entered into books of account k ept by Persons engaged in a business of like character.
-The books of account shall be kept at the principal office of the Trust and each Limited Owner (or any duly constituted designee of a Limited Owner) shall have, at all times during normal business hours, free access to and the right to inspect and copy the same for any purpose reasonably related to the L imited Owner's in terest as a b eneficial owner of the Trust.
-Such books of account shall be kept, and the Tr ust shall report its profits and losses on, the accrual method of accounting for financial accounting purposes on a Fiscal Year basis as described in Article X.
+Proper books of account for the Trust shall be kept and shall be audited annually by an independent certified public accounting firm selected by the Sponsor in its sole discretion, and there shall be entered therein all transactions, matters and things relating to the Trust as are required by the applicable law and regulations and as are usually entered into books of account kept by trusts.
+The books of account shall be kept at the principal office of the Trust and each Limited Owner (or any duly constituted designee of a Limited Owner) shall have, at all times during normal business hours, free access to and the right to inspect and copy the same for any purpose reasonably related to the Limited Owner's interest as a beneficial owner of the Trust.
+Such books of account shall be kept, and the Trust shall report its profits and losses on, the accrual method of accounting for financial accounting purposes on a Fiscal Year basis as described in Article X.

-SECTION 8.2 Quarterly Updates, Annual Updates and Account Statem ents.
-The Sponsor will prepare and publish the Trust's Quarterly Updates and Annual Updates as required by the OT CQX's Alternative Re porting Sta ndards and any other applicable rules and regulations of the OTCQX, as applicable.
+SECTION 8.2 Quarterly Updates, Annual Updates and Account Statements.
+The Sponsor will prepare and publish the Trust's Quarterly Updates and Annual Updates as required by the OTCQX's Alternative Reporting Standards and any other applicable rules and regulations of the OTCQX, as applicable.

-(b) The Limited Owners will have access to the Shareholder Communications Hub, which enables the Lim ited Owners to vi ew their unaudited account statem ents, as available.
+(b) The Limited Owners will have access to the Shareholder Communications Hub, which enables the Limited Owners to view their unaudited account statements, as available.
 SECTION 8.3 Tax Information.
-Appropriate tax inform ation (adequate to enable each Limited Owner to com plete and file its U.S. federal tax return) sh all be delivered to each Limited Owner as soon as practicable following the end of each Fiscal Year but generally no later than March 15.
-U nless otherwise specified in the Trust Agreem ent, such tax returns and information will be filed in a manner consistent with the treatment of the Trust as a grantor trust.
-The Trust's taxable year shall be the calend ar year.
-The Tru stee shall comply with all United States federal withholding requirem ents respecting distributions to, or receipts of a mounts on behalf of, Unitholders that the Trustee reasonably believes are applicable under the Code.
+Appropriate tax information (adequate to enable each Limited Owner to complete and file its U.S. federal tax return) shall be delivered to each Limited Owner as soon as practicable following the end of each Fiscal Year but generally no later than March 15.
+All such tax returns and information will be filed in a manner consistent with the treatment of the Trust as a grantor trust.
+The Trust's taxable year shall be the calendar year.
+The Trustee shall comply with all United States federal withholding requirements respecting distributions to, or receipts of amounts on behalf of, Unitholders that the Trustee reasonably believes are applicable under the Code.
 The consent of Unitholders shall not be required for such withholding.
-In the event the Trustee does withhold any a mount from dividends, interest or or iginal issue discount di stributions thereof to any Unitholder pursuant to United States federa 1 withholding requirem ents, the Trustee shall indicate in the statement required pursuant to this section the amount so withheld.

-SECTION 8.4 Calculation of Net Asset Value .Net Asset Value shall be calculated a t such times as the Sponsor shall determine from time to time.
+SECTION 8.4 Calculation of Net Asset Value.Net Asset Value shall be calculated at such times as the Sponsor shall determine from time to time.